MahaboobJS/applications/CONTRIBUTING.md

 ---

-Thank you for contributing to reBIZ!
+Thank you for contributing to reBiz!
 Every contribution, no matter how small, makes a difference. 🎉